ucr-hpcc/ucr-hpcc.github.io/content/en/News/announce.md

 Note: for the most current information on exceptions on HPCC's cluster please consult its [Alerts](/news/alerts) or [Twitter](https://twitter.com/UCR_HPCC) pages.

+### Nov 2023
+* The new NSF-MRI funded cluster is now available to users.
+It includes 2 head and 20 compute nodes, each with two 64-core AMD EPYC CPUs and 1TB of RAM.
+In total this adds 2,816 CPU cores to our HPC infrastructure.
+In addition, 2 powerful GPU nodes were installed, each with 8x A100 GPUs and two AMD EPYC CPUs.
+Combined with our existing 8x A100 GPU HGX system, this gives us a total of 24x A100 GPUs which are some of the most powerful GPUs on the market.
+The new CPU and GPU nodes are connected via the latest NDR Infiniband network (400-800Gb/s).

 ### Sep 2023
 * Stata 17 has been superseded with Stata 18.
 Please update scripts relying on the stata/17 module to use the stata/18 module instead.